React writing patterns that occur in business

 https://react-spectrum.adobe.com/react-aria/useIsSSR.htm

-As the name suggests, it returns true during SSR, allowing for this cleaner implementation.
-The semantics are clearer, and we've eliminated the Effect from our code, making it easier to follow:
+True to its name, it returns true during SSR, allowing for the following implementation.
+This is semantically cleaner and eliminates Effects from the code, making it easier to understand:

 'use client'